Budapest

 These photos belong to Budapest’s National Museum, except the one including me standing in a white hall which belongs to the Museum of Applied Arts.
 If you open the left image of the ceiling, you can see how intrigued I am by the ceiling paintings of the Museum’s entrance!

-Matthias church is full of intricate artistry and I enjoyed visiting every single part of it, including the stairs.
+Matthias church is full of intricate artistry and I enjoyed visiting every single part of it.

 In these photos, you see that people light candles on interred people in cemeteries.
 Some believe that flames can warm bleak souls, while others believe that the candle can help souls find their return to their graves as they are free on this day.
-I find it interesting that in Iran there is a similar tradition, we light candles and share dates and other foods to show our respect for our loved ones who are not among us anymore.
+This ritual in Budapest was familiar to me, as it mirrors a similar tradition in Iran; we light candles and share dates and other foods to show our respect for our loved ones who are not among us anymore.
 In Iran this day is called “Cheragh Barat” and similarly it is believed that the deads’ souls are free on this day.
+The peaceful atmosphere in the cemetery, combined with the intricate tombstone architecture, left a lasting impression.
 Going to Kerepesi Cemetery on All Saints’ Day felt like seeing the same tradition as my country, although I was seeing different people and things my soul was experiencing the same feeling.
-The architecture of this cemetery was amazing and artistic.

 The flag with a cut circle in the middle represents the time Russia left Hungary, so it is a symbol of revolution and independence from the Soviet Union.

-This is not Halloween, this is Pumpkin Festival that people design their pumpkins and gather in Hero’s Square to celebrate.
-People standing beside white boxes are collecting dedications for the poor.
+This is not Halloween, this is Pumpkin Festival in which people design their pumpkins and gather in Hero’s Square to celebrate autumn and harvest.
+People standing beside white boxes are collecting dedications for the less fortunate.

-I really enjoy history museums, although it has nothing to do with my profession and I know just a bit about history.
+I really enjoy history museums, although it has nothing to do with my profession and I have no formal background in history.
 That is because thinking about how lifestyle has changed over time and imagining how people used to live and make things is exciting to me.
 The Budapest National Museum building was amazing due to its location, corridors, ancient walls, windows and etc..

 Tihany

-What attracted me the most in Tihany was lavender: lavender honey, lavender sweets, lavender … and lavender itself.
+What attracted me the most in Tihany, located on the shores of Lake Balaton, was lavender: lavender honey, lavender sweets, lavender … and lavender itself.
 And as lavender is purple you can find many lovely purple souvenirs in Tihany.
-I found Lake Balaton’s view with loads of white sailboats, green fields and a bit scattered houses truly eye-catching, which was perfected by nice summery weather and a lovely lunch with professors and classmates.
-No wonder why this place is a popular tourist attraction.
+I found Lake Balaton’s view with loads of white sailboats, green fields and a bit scattered houses truly eye-catching, which was perfected by nice summery weather and a lovely lunch with professors and classmates, and nice music captured in the first photo here.
+No wonder why this place is a popular tourist destination.